Wheels for Cyletouring - 700c vs 26”

 First let me put this article into perspective.
-Breton Bikes has been going for 25 years now and in that time we've had around 10,000 customers – each riding for a week on a loaded touring bike.
+Breton Bikes has been offering cycling holidays in France for 25 years now and in that time we've had around 10,000 customers – each riding for a week on a loaded touring bike.
 For each holiday the average customer will cover around 150 miles (some much more) in their week.
 A quick bit of calculation then puts the mileage of our fleet at something around 1,750,000 miles, or 70 times round the world.

 I personally build up, and maintain every single one of those bikes, and frequently ride with groups using them over some of the most demanding roads in Europe – those 10,000 people are also paying customers who quickly let me know when they like, or dislike something...

 Why the perspective?
 Because this is a controversial subject; one which provokes serious debate.
 The article that follows is based on a massive amount of experience, frequently of the direct back-to-back variety.
 No bike shop, lone traveler or group of mates down the pub can put together this sort of information because they simply don't have the same long-term experience.
 In theory a bike manufacturer might comment on reliability due to guarantee returns, but as they won't have a record of a bike's usage even that is debatable.

 So forgive the opinionated nature of this article – but in passing on my experiences I hope it will help both readers, and perhaps even manufacturers make more informed choices.